 Selections include fresh, easy-drinking, approachable wines intended for every day consumption: Montepulciano d’Abruzzo and Pinot Grigio.
 Montepulciano d’Abruzzo grapes are sourced from the hillsides of Abruzzo, located east of Rome.
 The distinct microclimate between the Apennine Mountains and the Adriatic Sea, characterized by moderate temperatures and low humidity, provides excellent growing conditions for this varietal.
 The Pinot Grigio is produced in the northeastern Italian region of Alto Adige – the premier location for the cultivation of this varietal.

 Alverdi is a tribute to Italy’s diverse winegrowing regions that offer unique expressions of well-known grape varietals.
 These approachable styles were designed to suit any and all occasions.
 The wines embody the esteemed traditions of Italian winemaking and those of Opici Wines’ standards of producing high quality wines at an excellent value.
+Visit the website.

 Based in the northern Italian region of Emilia-Romagna, Donelli has been producing wines of mass appeal since 1915 when Adolfo Donelli transitioned from bottling wine in his home cellar to launching a full-scale winery.
 From the start, Donelli has dedicated itself to the production of Lambrusco, a sparkling red that is as unique as the region where it was born.
 The Giacobazzi family took control of the winery in the mid-90s and is proud to carry on the respected traditions of Donelli.